Facial Action Unit Detection Using Attention and Relation Learning: ARL for Facial AU Detection

-We use CRF-RNN~\cite{zheng2015conditional} to refine the initial spatial attentions, where the learned attentions are treated as the pixel-level relation model for each AU.
+In this section, we exploit CRF to model pixel-level relations so as to refine the initial spatial attention weight $\mathbf{v}_i^{(0s)}$.
 Learning spatial attentions is a pixel-wise binary classification problem.
 Denote $y_{ij}\in \{0,1\}$ as the attention label of the $j$-th pixel for the $i$-th AU, where $j=1,\cdots,m$.
-In the fully-connected CRF-RNN model, the energy of a label assignment $\mathbf{y}_i=(y_{i1}, \cdots, y_{im})$ is defined as
+We use the fully-connected CRF model~\cite{krahenbuhl2011efficient,zheng2015conditional}, in which the energy of a label assignment $\mathbf{y}_i=(y_{i1}, \cdots, y_{im})$ is defined as